 Programme start dates (Introductory Week)

-All students must be in Sheffield on the following dates:
+All students must be in Sheffield for the Introductory Week.
+It starts on the following dates:

 Modules and teaching

 You will be taught by a range of experienced statisticians with a diverse range of research and teaching interests.